sportdb/footty/footty/README.md

 ## Bonus - More Leagues & Cups  - Bundesliga, Serie A, Ligue 1, La Liga & More

-Pass in the league code to display the Germand Bundesliga, Spanish La Liga, etc:
+Pass in the league code to display the German Bundesliga, Spanish La Liga, etc:

     $ footty de        #  who's playing in the bundesliga today?
     $ footty es        #  who's playing in la liga today?